radius-project/design-notes/template/0000-design-template.md

 ## Monitoring

 <!--
-This includes the list of instrumentation such as metric, log, and trace to diagnose this new feature.
+Include the list of instrumentation such as metric, log, and trace to diagnose this new feature.
 It also describes how to troubleshoot this feature with the instrumentation.
 -->

-## Development Plan
+## Development plan

 <!--
-This section is for planning how you will deliver your features.
+Describe how you will deliver your features.
 This includes aligning work items to features, scenarios, or requirements, defining what deliverable will be checked in at each point in the product and estimating the cost of each work item.
 Don’t forget to include the Unit Test and functional test in your estimates.
 -->

 ## Open issues